Zaki978/European-Soccer-SQL-Data-Project/README.md

 ## Insights Deep Dive

 ### 1. League Competitiveness Analysis
-- **Points Gap**: Premier League has the highest average gap (68.86) between top and bottom teams, while Bundesliga has the lowest (59.00).
+- **Points Gap**: The Premier League has the highest average gap (68.86) between top and bottom teams, while Bundesliga has the lowest (59.00)
 - League-wide statistical comparisons
 - Analysis of championship diversity
 - Average points and performance metrics by league

 ### 2. Team Performance Analysis
 - Calculation of points, wins, draws, and losses across seasons
+- **Highest Points in a Season**: Manchester City dominated the 2017 Premier League season with a record 100 points
+- **Reigning Champion**: Manchester City won back-to-back Premier League titles in 2017 and 2018
 - Goal scoring and conceding patterns
 - Home vs. away performance metrics
 - Season-by-season team rankings